- Our top travel tips

 - any pre-existing medical conditions

-- theft of valuables
+- the theft of valuables

-- damage to baggage
+- damage to luggage and personal belongings

 - sports and adventure activities, such as skiing or hiring a motorcycle